Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-10-08-Daily:-Why-Eu-countries-do-not-use-QR-code-payment-as-China-does.md

 published: true
 ---

 WeChat and Alipay payment system with a QR code is quite convenient and popular in China.
-You just need to scan a QR code probided by the mechants using your mobile, the money is easily transfered.
+You just need to scan a QR code probided by the mechants using your mobile, the money is easily transfered and paied.